 Do you want a book proposal template?

 Since it takes a lot of time to compile book proposal and write all the pieces, it might help if you had a book proposal template all ready to go in Microsoft Word, right?
-I am putting one into our new shop, shortly.
+I am putting one into our Book Writing membership.